ADORORG/nft/README.md

 pnpm dev
 ```

+## Folder Description
+- `app/assets` contains static assests used in project
+- `app/components` contains reusable components separated in subfolder
+- `app/hooks` contains hooks used on different page, also separated into folders
+- `app/layouts` contains Landing page, marketplace, and other layouts
+- `app/lib` contains server (models, controller), utils and types reference in client
+- `app/styles` contains frontend css
+- `app/utils` frontend utilities.
+Some functions are imported from `app/utils`

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.